This article is part of The Ascender, the Highrise platform for articles and resources.

 • Make it a habit to repeat what was said.
 This gives room for clarification and a better understanding.

 • Fully immerse yourself in a conversation.
-Avoid habits such as scrolling your phone that may make you miss visual clues
+Avoid habits such as scrolling your phone that may make you miss visual clues.

 <div id="three">

-How Can Leaders Apply Emotional Intelligence?
+How Can Leaders Use Emotional Intelligence?

 1. Leading Organizations